vandersonguerrier/vandersondevht/README.md

-- 👋 Hi, I’m @vandersondevht
+- 👋 Hi, I’m Vanderson Guerrier
 - 👀 I’m a Full-Stack Developer
-- 🌱 I’m currently learning how to build web app
-- 💞️ I’m looking to collaborate on web development project
+- 💞️ I’m open to collaborate on web development project
 - 📫 How to reach me : @vandersondev00@gmail.com
-- 😄 Pronouns: Vanderson Dev
+- 😄 Pronouns: Vanderson

 <!---